liangruibupt/s3-benchmark-testing/AWS-S3-CLI-SyncTesting.md

 1. Running the sync command to keep local and remote Amazon S3 locations synchronized over time.
 2. Synchronizing can be much faster than creating a new copy of the data in many cases.
 3. Sync only handle the changed files
-4. Sync will not remove files in desitnation bucket when source delete the
+4. Sync will not remove files in desitnation bucket when source delete the files